All You Need to Know about Mid-Autumn Moon Festival

 Appreciating the Moon

-Moon-appreciating is another important tradition among the Chinese family during the Mid-Autumn Festival.
-The full moon means reunion and wealth, so the family sitting together to admire the full moon at the festival is also a kind of blessing for the long reunion.
-With a long tradition of the moon feeling, Chinese people hope to relieve the feeling of homesickness if they are in a strange land or gossip with their families while admiring the full moon.
+With a long tradition of the moon feeling, Chinese people also used to relieve the feeling of homesickness if they were in a strange land, or missing their unreturned families while admiring the full moon.
 The Chinese, no matter whether in ancient times or at present, always look up unconsciously at the moon on festival nights.

 Eating Mooncakes

-Releasing and Playing With Lanterns
+Releasing & Playing With Lanterns

-Lanterns play an important role in the Mid-Autumn Festival.
 For thousands of years, Chinese people would write wishes or lines on lanterns and release them into the sky, hoping gods would accept their aspirations.
-During the Mid-Autumn Festival, the lantern vendors would fill parks and streets, and many shops were decorated with colorful lanterns.
-In the past, people would release the Kongming Lantern, a lantern that goes up by heating the air during the festival night.
-Now battery-powered lanterns are more and more widely accepted among children.
-Parents, couples, as well as university students would buy their children, lovers, or friends a beautiful lantern for luck.
+Now battery-powered lanterns are more and more widely accepted.
 You can watch the lantern procession in which children and adults carry lanterns of various shapes and sizes through the streets, creating a colorful and festive atmosphere.

 Mooncakes